Ali-Kalout/React-Native-To-Do/README.md

 # React-Native-To-Do
-Simple to do list app for Ios and Android using React Native with TypeScript.
+Simple to do list app for IOS and Android using React Native with TypeScript.